welthee/interview-qa-dinonce/README.md

 ## Description

-The requirement of this exercise is to plan and test the provided service, both manual and automated.
+The requirement of this exercise is to test the provided service, both manual and automated.

 For the manual part you need to define at least 10 test cases.
 _They can be documented in any file format and committed in the repository._

  For the automation part, you need to automate 3 of the previously defined test cases.
-_They can be written in any programming language or postman and they need to be commited in the repository._
+_They can be written in any programming language or postman and they need to be committed in the repository._

 You can find the service description at: https://github.com/welthee/dinonce.